28 January 2015

 Such an outcome occurred in December 2012 when a group of friends suffered food poisoning after having their Christmas meal at a pub in Essex, resulting in the tragic death of one of their party.

-Unsurprisingly, the Health & Safety Executive of the local council carried out extensive investigations and the subsequent prosecution against both the chef and manager, as well as the owners of the pub where the meal was served, resulted in both a prison sentence as well as a severe fine.
+Unsurprisingly, the Health and Safety Executive of the local council carried out extensive investigations and the subsequent prosecution against both the chef and manager, as well as the owners of the pub where the meal was served, resulted in both a prison sentence as well as a severe fine.

 Food allergies, together with other allergies, are issues that should not be trifled with as they can equally cause either a minor upset or tragic consequences leading to death.
 It is almost easy when the allergies affect only a small minority of society for the rest of us to forget or ignore the implications these allergies can have.

 The law on food poisoning and allergies is clear.
 The seller owes a duty of care to the consumer.
 This has been enshrined in statute for many years now as well as in common law.
-I have blogged previously on how each of us owes the other a duty of care and this is no different.